jhsoftware/SimpleDNS-Docs/docs/df_dnssec.md

 Simple DNS Plus can DNSSEC sign zones, host these DNSSEC signed zones and respond to DNSSEC enabled queries for these zones, and it can automate some of the processes around this (signing zones and updating keys).

-However Simple DNS Plus does not request or validate DNSSEC signatures while resolving other Internet domain names.
+However, Simple DNS Plus does not request or validate DNSSEC signatures while resolving other Internet domain names.
 We may add this in a future version, but for now DNSSEC support in Simple DNS Plus is about hosting - not resolving.

 - **DNSSEC signing**